 Nataliia Isakhanova was included in the list of “TOP 100 – The best lawyers of Ukraine” according to the “Legal newspaper”, and is also recognized as one of the best lawyers of Ukraine in practices: international trade; competition/antitrust; investments.

-Nataliia Isakhanova has been recognized as one of the most succesful women-lawyers in Ukraine according to the Research UKRAINIAN WOMEN IN LAW conducted by Legal Newspaper and has been included to the Women in Business Law Awards EMEA shortlist 2022 in International Trade.
+Nataliia Isakhanova has been recognized as one of the most succesful women-lawyers in Ukraine according to the Research UKRAINIAN WOMEN IN LAW conducted by Legal Newspaper and has been included to the list of the most succesful women-lawyers in international trade by Euromoney’s Women in Business Law 2022.

-Nataliia Isakhanova was recognised as leading lawyer in International trade and Corporate by international ranking Best Lawyers 2021, 2022.
+Nataliia Isakhanova was recognised as leading lawyer in International trade and Corporate by international ranking Best Lawyers.

 Nataliia Isakhanova is recognized as National expert in Trade & Customs and Cartel Regulation by Getting the Deal Through and recommended as an exclusive expert in the sphere of Trade & Customs in Ukraine by the Global Law Experts (GLE).